-Elements whose f orbital getting filled up by electrons are called f block elements.
-These elements have electrons, (1 to 14) in the f orbital, (0 to 1) in the d orbital of the penultimate energy level and in the outermost’s orbital.
+Elements whose f orbital gets filled up by electrons are called f block elements.
+These elements have electrons (1 to 14) in the f orbital, (0 to 1) in the d orbital of the penultimate energy level and in the outermost orbital.

-The position of F Block Elements in the Periodic Table: F block elements are placed separately at the bottom of the periodic table.
-They are a subset of 6th and 7th periods.
+The position of F block elements in the periodic table: F block elements are placed separately at the bottom of the periodic table.
+They are a subset of the 6th and 7th periods.

 More Topics on F Block Elements

 The elements belonging to the f block are further classified into lanthanides and actinides.